Mount Si High School: History

 According to the Seattle Times, Mount Si High School was founded as early as 1944, during World War II.
-The war affected the school, as six students died fighting in this war; then principal Miller B Stewart, who was also their Boy Scout scoutmaster said, "They were all good boys."
+The war affected the school, as six students died fighting in this war; then principal Miller B Stewart, who was also their Boy Scout scoutmaster, said "They were all good boys."
 Students in the school were praised for working to raise money for the war effort.
 Later graduates also served as leaders in the military in the 1990s.
 The Mount Si High School class of 1966 built a memorial for their classmates killed in action.

 In the 1940s, Mount Si High School had between fifty-five and sixty-five students graduate every year.
 In 1952, the Snoqualmie School District allocated money to construct a new building for Mount Si High School.

+Mount Si High School was used as a filming location in the television series Twin Peaks.

-Mount Si High School completed the building of a new campus, started in 2015 and opening on September 7, 2019.
+After the filming of Twin Peaks, Mount Si High School completed the building of a new campus and demolished the old one, starting in 2015.
+The new campus opened on September 7, 2019.
 The new campus has seven buildings, some three stories, with greenhouses on top.
 It now houses up to 2,300 students, has a 400-car garage, and includes many security features (including few entry points and a secure check procedure before visitors are allowed in).
 Several food spaces exist, with some run by students in training.
 The new gym has two levels and bleachers for up to 2,400 people.
 As the school is on a flood plain, the school is "raised off of the ground on a platform above the 100-year flood level" and on 4,800 stone columns beneath the surface to stabilize the soil; this provides additional space for parking below the building.
+Two Rivers High School combined with Mount Si in 2020 during the COVID-19 pandemic.
 Some aspects of the school were completed later, including the baseball/softball fields in February 2020 and the new Performing Arts Center (PAC) in January 2021.
 A parking/bus loop area was completed in April 2021.